 - If you want to check whether your converted output is in text format or not, you may apply the ISTEXT, one of the IS functions in Excel.

 The ISTEXT function returns TRUE if it finds text in the cell.
 Else it will return FALSE.

 After pressing ENTER and using the Fill Handle Tool, the output will look like the following.

 The above picture clearly reveals that the output is a text format.

 Note: Here, I took the output found using the TEXT function as an example.
 You may check the output from the rest methods.

 - In this dataset, I converted the number with scientific notation manually.
-But the input number will be automatically stored with a scientific notation if the number is very large or very small.
+However the input number will be automatically stored with a scientific notation if the number is very large or very small.
 For example, the maximum limit of precision is 15 in the case of Number format.
 Contrarily, it is 12 in the case of General format.

 - Also, using the above methods you may add leading zeros before the output which is in the Text format.

 That’s the end of today’s session.
-I strongly believe you may combine cells into one with line break easily using the above methods.
+I strongly believe you may combine cells into one with a line break easily using the above methods.
 Anyway, if you have any queries or recommendations, please share them in the comments section below.